gbmhunter/blog/content/electronics/components/digital-to-analogue-converters-dacs/_index.md

 ## Datasheet Specifications

-* Resolution: Number of bits
+* **Resolution**: This is normally given as the number of bits.
+This determines what the smallest output step change will be in-response to the smallest digital code change (and change in the LSB).
+For example, a 10-bit DAC will have 2^10=1024 steps, an so the smallest output step change will be 1/1024 of the reference voltage.
+Not to be confused with _accuracy_.
-* Zero Code Error: Voltage when the DAC is instructed to output 0V.
+* **Zero Code Error**: Voltage when the DAC is instructed to output 0V (the zero code).
 Typically 0.5-10mV.
-* Offset Error:
+In a unipolar DAC, this is the same as the _offset error_.
+In a bipolar DAC, this is different to the _offset error_.
+* **Offset Error**: The different between the ideal output and measured output at the lowest possible voltage.
+For a unipolar DAC the lowest possible voltage is 0V, so this is the same as the _zero code error_.
+For a bipolar DAC, this will be the most negative voltage and different from the _zero code error_.
-* Output Power-Up Voltage: Within a family of DACs, sometimes there are different physical variants of the IC which will output different voltages on power-up.
+* **Output Power-Up Voltage**: Within a family of DACs, sometimes there are different physical variants of the IC which will output different voltages on power-up.
 The most common output voltage is 0V on start-up.

 ## Manufacturer Part Families

 * **AD**: Range of DACs by Analog Devices
   * **AD7**:
+* **LTC**: Range of DACs by Linear Technology (now owned by Analog Devices).
+  * **LTC2664**: Precision reference DAC.

 ## References